imabderrahim/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script moves all files beginning with an uppercase letter to the directory /tmp/u
 - **101-clean_emacs**
 This script deletes all files in the current working directory that end with the characte ~
+- **102-tree**
+This script creates the directories welcome/ , welcome/to/ and welcome/to/school/ in the current directory